andob/DeclarativeAdapter-kt/MORE_FEATURES.md

 }
 ```

 Downside: The ``ReflectiveViewBindingFieldSetter`` class uses reflection magic in order to find and set fields annotated with ``@AutoViewBinding``.
 It also uses a cache in order to make the minimum reflection calls possible.
-But, if performance is still a problem in 2020, reflection magic could be migrated to annotation processor / code generation magic.
+The method annotated with ``@ModelBinder`` from the objects that inherit ``CellView`` is also invoked via reflection + a cache.
+If performance is still a problem IN 2020, reflection magic could be migrated to annotation processor / code generation magic.
 Pull requests are welcomed.